 General Social Survey (GSS)

-• One table with one row per sampled respondent.
+• Both cross-sectional and panel tables with one row per sampled respondent.

-• A complex sample survey designed to generalize to the non-institutional population of adults (18+) in the United States.
+• A complex sample survey generalizing to non-institutionalized adults (18+) in the United States.

 • Updated biennially since 1972.

-• Funded by the National Science Foundation and administered by the National Opinion Research Center.
+• Funded by National Science Foundation, administered by the National Opinion Research Center.

 Construct a complex sample survey design: